OpenFlutter/flutter_screenutil/README.md

 ### Initialize the setup size
 Please set the width and height of the design draft before use, the width and height of the design draft (unit px).
-Be sure to set the page in the MaterialApp's home to ensure that the fit size is set before each use:
+Be sure to set the page in the MaterialApp's home(ie the entry file, just set it once) to ensure that the fit size is set before each use:

 ```
 //Set the fit size (fill in the screen size of the device in the design)